AU-BCE-EE/ABM/README.md

-# ATM99
+# ABM
-R model for anaerobic microbial degradation of organic matter with multiple microbial groups
+R model for anaerobic microbial degradation (biodegradation) of organic matter with multiple microbial groups

 # Description
 The ATM99 model predicts conversion of animal manure or other high-moisture organic wastes to methane and carbon dioxide under anaerobic conditions.